informational alert

 Learn about Portland's garbage and recycling system, including its history, key policies, and what happens to your recycling and compost after it leaves your home or business.

-Have questions, concerns, or complaints regarding your garbage, recycling or compost service?
+Have questions, concerns, or complaints about your garbage, recycling, or compost service?
 We’re here to help.

 Battery recycling